codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

     -   [Bitbucket Cloud](https://support.atlassian.com/bitbucket-cloud/docs/bitbucket-cloud-apps-overview/#OAuth-consumer-permissions)
     -   [Google Sign-in](https://support.google.com/accounts/answer/3466521#remove-access)

 After revoking an integration, Codacy will no longer be able to access or manipulate resources that require API calls, such as detecting new pull requests or adding comments to pull requests.
 However, Codacy will continue to be able to perform operations that only require using the Git protocol either via SSH or HTTPS, such as detecting new commits and calculating diffs.
-To unregister your repositories from Codacy and stop the analysis you must [delete them from your Codacy account](../repositories/removing-your-repository.md).
+To remove your repositories from Codacy and stop the analysis you must [delete them from your Codacy account](../repositories/removing-your-repository.md).

 If you need to use an integration that you have previously revoked, log in again to Codacy with that integration so that Codacy can request the required permissions from the provider.